SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-30-moderna-struck-by-lightning.md

 -->

 <a id="fn1">1</a>: Back before the Affordable Care Act/Obamacare, I saw this used to deny
 coverage based on pre-existing conditions.
-Suppose you were diabetic, and because you didn't work for a large company, you had to accept insurance that excluded your pre-existing diabetes.
+A hypothetical example: suppose you were diabetic, and because you didn't work for a large company, you had to accept insurance that excluded your pre-existing diabetes.

 Now you get hit by a truck and break your leg.
 Are you covered?